-For whatever reason, historical or not, slave-state plans are encapsulated within the Book of Revelation.
-Ironically, regardless of why they are there, I hope that Christians and others become more conscious of the parallels between the “Mark of the Beast” (can’t buy or sell without it) and the potentially literally soul-destroying, transhumanist (Julian Huxley), cashless system being built around us of Smart City surveillance sensors and high-frequency cell towers interacting with neural implants [references include recent article on Elon Musk].
+For whatever reason, whether it is actually referring to past events or not, slave-state plans are encapsulated within the Book of Revelation.
+Regardless of why they are there, I hope that Christians and others become more conscious of the parallels between the “Mark of the Beast” (can’t buy or sell without it) and the potentially literally soul-destroying, transhumanist (Julian Huxley), cashless system being built around us of Smart City surveillance sensors and high-frequency cell towers interacting with neural implants [R].

 Do WE plan this system being built around us?
-No, but Christian or not, many of us have been involved in building and supporting it to various degrees–in contributing to the technology.
+No, but Christian or not, many of us have been involved in building and supporting it to various degrees–by contributing to the technology or just by accepting it.
 Maybe it’s time to stop.
-Technology is supposed to be morally neutral–it could be used for good or bad we say–OK, but on the other hand, are Christian values supervising the direction?
-No. Many of us got involved in producing it.
-There was a lot of prosperity for a time.
-[Ref Brzezinski about expected military-industrial prosperity] but none of us have put a lid on it and directed it.
+Technology is supposed to be morally neutral–it could be used for good or bad we say–OK, but on the other hand, are Christian values determining the direction?
+No. Many of us got involved in technological development and it made a lot of people prosperous [R].
+Money can be used to push agendas forward.

 Historically, the cable networks started streaming pornography and then the Internet eventually was streaming free pornography.
-Couldn’t there be a better situation than this if people cared to stop it?
+Couldn’t there be a better situation if people cared enough to stop it?
 What about in your own home and with your own family?

 Was our technology designed only by good people with good intentions?
 Where do the wars come from?
 What about World War I mentioned in the novel?
 The same government-media-corporate complex also promotes the wars–and if you send your children–male and female!–into these wars-what happens to them?
 Damaged bodies, damaged spirits, damaged families.
 None of this is pro-family, pro-human or pro-life.

 I’ll point to the film Apocalypse Now as an example of nihilistic cultural programming.
 “Apocalypse” is another name for the Book of Revelation.
-The point of the Vietnam War in my opinion is the feeling of the movie–the chaos that resulted–of all kinds–death, drug trafficking [ref] and cultural destruction.
+The point of the Vietnam War in my opinion is the feeling of the movie–the chaos that resulted–of all kinds–death, drugs [R] and cultural destruction.
 The featured song is The End, whose lyrics claim that it’s “the end” whether you take that literally or not.
-The song claims the “children are insane,” which seems to parallel how more and more of us are being diagnosed with supposed disorders and put on psychotropic drugs.
+The song claims the “children are insane,” which seems to parallel how more and more children and adults are being diagnosed with supposed disorders and put on psychotropic drugs.
 The name of the band, the Doors comes from Aldous Huxley’s book The Doors of Perception which promotes the use of psychedelic drugs.
-The lead singer, Jim Morrison, was the son of an admiral involved in the Gulf of Tonkin incident that began the Vietnam War [ref].
+The lead singer, Jim Morrison, was the son of an admiral involved in the Gulf of Tonkin incident that began the Vietnam War [R].

 Everything’s falling apart supposedly, people are depressed–because of things we can identify and things we can’t–and there are casualties of all kinds.
 And the solutions offered to our fears are distractions, drugs and surveillance.